pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

     ncn-w001# sh do_bmc_change_mode_to_manual.sh change
     ```

-7. If the BMC is in a booted management NCN running v1.4+ or v1.3, reapply the static IP address and clear the DHCP address from HSM/KEA.
+1. If the BMC is in a booted management NCN running Shasta v1.3 or later, then reapply the static IP address and clear the DHCP address from HSM/KEA.

     Determine the MAC address in HSM for the DHCP address for the BMC, delete it from HSM, and restart KEA.